limvi-licef/MATCH/README.md

-# Mouse
+# MATCH

-Welcome to the Mouse project!
+Welcome to the MATCH (Mixed reAliTy Cognitive ortHosis) project!

 Here are the steps to make the project running:
 - Clone the project